 |College:||University of La Verne|

-Morgan is currently in his 10th season as an assistant coach for the Claremont-Mudd-Scripps women’s team.
+Coberly enters his 13th season coaching the Claremont-Mudd-Scripps women's team in the 2017-18 year.
 For his efforts during the 2014 season, the AVCA named Morgan as the Division III National Assistant Coach of the Year.
 Morgan was also the Varsity coach at Bonita High School from 2003-07 where his teams won the League Championship in four of his five seasons and reached the CIF semi-final in '07.
 In his final season as Bonita, Morgan was named both the Inland Valley Daily Bulletin, and San Gabriel Valley Tribune Volleyball Coach of the Year.
 Morgan was also named the 2003 All Sports Show Inland Empire High School Volleyball Coach of the Year.
 He is now the Club Director for Forza 1 Volleyall Club in Ontario, CA.

 After Morgan finished his playing career at La Verne, he stayed on as an assistant coach for the men’s program under his father, Jack Coberly, winning a National Championship in 1999, and coaching teams to Final Four appearances in 2002 and 2003.
 In 2004, Morgan took over as head coach of La Verne leading his team to a top 5 national ranking.
 Although the program was cut after the 2004 season, La Verne’s men’s teams made four Final Four appearances and were never ranked outside the top 10 in the national rankings during Morgan’s playing and coaching days.